 Component values within a Member Selection may define a validity period.
 Otherwise, the value is valid for the whole validity of the Cube Region.

-For partial reference resolution purposes (as per the SDMX REST API), the latest non-draft Constraint must be considered.

 A Member Selection may include wildcarding of values (using character ‘%’ to represent zero or more occurrences of any character), as well as cascading through hierarchic structures (e.g., parents in Codelist), or localised values (e.g., text for English only).
 Lack of locale means any language may match.
 Cascading values are mutual exclusive to localised values, as the former refer to coded values, while the latter refer to uncoded values.

 Any values included in a Member Selection for Components with an array data type (i.e., Measures, Attributes or Metadata Attributes), will be applied as single values and will not be assessed combined with other values to match all possible array values.
 For example, including the Code ‘A’ for an Attribute will allow any instance of the Attribute that includes ‘A’, like [‘A’, ‘B’] or [‘A’, ‘C’, ‘D’].
 Similarly, if Code ‘A’ was excluded, all those arrays of values would also be excluded.